XeroAPI/xero-php-oauth2/docs/Api/AccountingApi.md

 # **createOverpaymentAllocations**
 > \XeroAPI\XeroPHP\Models\Accounting\Allocations createOverpaymentAllocations($xero_tenant_id, $overpayment_id, $allocations)

-Allows you to retrieve Allocations for overpayments
+Allows you to create a single allocation for an overpayment

 ### Example
 ```php